 Our furry friends have needs that translate into more expenses for your budget.
 If you have a pet or are planning to bring one home soon, their needs will need to be factored in.
 A few pet expenses include food, shots, vet visits, medications, and toys.

 If you love to give gifts, then add this in as an expense.
 Depending on the extravagance level of your gifts, you may need to add more room to the gift budget.
 (Keep in mind not all gifts for kids need to be expensive toys!)

 Don’t forget about taxes in your budget.
 Although it can be easy to overlook your tax burden, you’ll need to include your tax payments into your budget.
 You can learn more about how to calculate your post-tax income in our full post.

-An emergency fund can add a large amount of financial peace into your life.
+An emergency fund can add a large amount of financial peace to your life by creating a buffer for unexpected expenses.
 But building an emergency fund from scratch will require a monthly contribution until you meet your emergency fund goals.
 Find out more about building an emergency fund today.

 We all want to retire at some point.
 Whether you want to retire early or later in life, you’ll need to start saving for retirement as soon as possible.
 Tucking away a monthly contribution into your retirement account can help you save for the day you can leave the working world forever.